epikritis/detection-engineering-de-stuff/de-lab-setup.md

 1. Download and run `de-lab-installer.sh`.
 Create two directories: `esk` and `fleet`.

-2. Modify the `.env` file in the `esk` directory by adding your passwords.
+2. Modify the `.env` file in the `esk` directory by adding your passwords and encryption keys.

 > Note that this is not good practice, and **NEVER** hardcode secrets in a production environment.
 Consider using a secrets manager or a key vault.